 Your employer also pays FICA taxes on your income.
 If you're self-employed, you pay more in FICA, because you have no employer to cover it for you.
 Self-employed individuals pay 15.3 percent in FICA taxes, comprised of 12.4 percent Social Security taxes and 2.9 percent for Medicare taxes.

-Often, your 401(k) contributions are made on a pre-tax basis.
+Most 401(k) contributions are made on a pre-tax basis.
 "Pre-tax" simply means that your income tax on these contributions is deferred until you take payouts during retirement.
-This arrangement also allows your 401(k) account to grow tax-deferred.
-Nevertheless, "pre-tax" does not mean that you can avoid any FICA taxes that you would otherwise owe.
-Remember, FICA taxes are based on your gross pay.
+In other words, your contributions to the 401(k) are taken out of your gross pay, and so they reduce your taxable income.
+This arrangement also allows your 401(k) account to grow tax-deferred, which means you won't pay the income taxes on that income until you begin receiving distributions from the 401(k) after you retire.

 - Pay Stub image by Haris Rauf from Fotolia.com